 So they can spend more time separated (weeks), especially since in this period their peers become the center of their attention and they need more monitoring and less “managing” and directing from you.

-Don’t Forget To Be Considerate Of The Child’s Wants And Schedule While Defining Post Divorce Parent-Child Contacts
+Don’t Forget To Consider The Child’s Wants And Schedule While Defining Post Divorce Parent-Child Contacts

 Even though you’re free to structurize contacts the way you want, which isn’t hard when you are in good communication and cooperation with the child’s other parent, you still need to create routines and schedules so that there’s more predictability and less risk of creating chaos and uncertainty in contacts and connections.